 Dolly the Lamb (July 5, 1996 to February 14, 2003) was the first cloned mammal.
 She was produced by Ian Wilmut, Keith Campbell and other scientists at the Roslin Institute near Edinburgh, Scotland.
 Wilmut said “Dolly is derived from a mammary gland cell and we couldn’t think of a more impressive pair of glands than Dolly Parton’s”.
 So naturally I have to name my BBQ and grilling lamb rub after her.

-2 tablespoon dried rosemary leaves, broken or crushed a bit by hand
+- 2 tablespoons dried rosemary leaves (broken or crushed a bit by hand)

 For the dry brine

-1) Dry brine a leg of lamb, rack of lamb, or lamb shoulder a few hours before cooking time, overnight is better.
+- Dry brine a leg of lamb, rack of lamb, or lamb shoulder a few hours before cooking.
+Overnight is better.
 You want the salt to have a chance to soak in.
 Use 1/2 teaspoon Morton coarse kosher salt per pound (454g) of meat.

 - For the rub mince, press, or crush the garlic, then mix it with the remaining rub ingredients in a bowl.
 You can store this for later use or you can mix it with the water to make a paste and use it right away.
 To make the paste, add about half the water and stir.
 If it is too thick, add more water until you have a slurry that spreads thickly.
 To use the paste, coat the brined meat with it and start cooking.

 High quality websites are expensive to run.
 If you help us, we’ll pay you back bigtime with an ad-free experience and a lot of freebies!